JuliaHealth/NeuroAnalyzer.jl/README.md

 - TES modelling
 - removal of TES artifacts from EEG

+## List of publications using NeuroAnalyzer

+If you have used NeuroAnalyzer in your research, please add references to your paper here.

 ## Contributors

-If you've contributed, add your name below!
+If you have contributed, please add your name below.

 [Adam Wysokiński](mailto:adam.wysokinski@umed.lodz.pl)